Avast: History

 In 2014, CVC Capital bought an interest in Avast for an undisclosed sum.
 The purchase valued Avast at $1 billion.
 Later that year, Avast acquired mobile app developer Inmite in order to build Avast's mobile apps.
 Additionally, Avast's online support forum was compromised in 2014, exposing 400,000 names, passwords and email addresses.
 By 2015, Avast had the largest share of the market for antivirus software.
 In July 2016, Avast reached an agreement to buy AVG for $1.3 billion.
 AVG was a large IT security company that sold software for desktops and mobile devices.
 In July 2017, Avast acquired UK-based Piriform for an undisclosed sum.
 Piriform was the developer of CCleaner.
 Shortly afterwards it was disclosed that someone may have created a malicious version of CCleaner with a backdoor for hackers.
 Avast had its IPO on the London Stock Exchange in May 2018, which valued it at £2.4bn and was one of the UK's biggest technology listings.

 Ondřej Vlček assumed the role of CEO and co-owner of Avast Plc in July 2019.
 A day later, he changed his annual pay to $1 and pledged his board director's compensation of $100,000 to charity.
 In October 2019, Jaya Baloo joined Avast as their Chief Information Security Officer.

 In April 2020, Avast released a new secure, private mobile web browser for Android based on technology acquired from previously unreported acquisition of Tenta, a Seattle-based startup.

 In July 2021, NortonLifeLock, an American cybersecurity company, announced that it is in talks to merge with Avast Software.
 In August 2021, Avast's board of directors agreed to an offer of US$8 billion.
 In September 2022, the Competition and Markets Authority approved the proposed takeover by NortonLifeLock so allowing the transaction to be completed.
+The merged company became known as Gen Digital.